cdiielsi/merkle_tree/README.md

  :---: | :---: | :---: | :---: | :---: | :---: | :---:
  0 | 1 | 2 | 3 | 4 | 5 | 6

 For hashing I use the Secure Hash Algorithm **SHA-256** crate.
-The data from which the tree is built can only be of a type that the sha256 digest algorithm has an implementation for.
-Visit [sha256-documentation](https://docs.rs/sha256/1.6.0/sha256/trait.Sha256Digest.html) for the full list.
+The data from which the tree is built can only be of **&str** type.

 This implementation supports:

-- Building a Merkle Tree out of an array of data of any size:
+- Building a Merkle Tree out of an array of data of any size (data must be &str):
     This implies having all the hashes computed and inserted into an array as shown previously.
 In cases where the amount of original data is not a power of 2, the last element of the array is duplicated until the size of the array reaches such size.
 Then the tree is designed as follows:

  Given a 6 leves tree: